**We’re sorry, the 2018 Hike 100 Challenge is closed. Miles can no longer be submitted for patches and certificates.**

 Do the 100 miles have to be unique miles?

-No, they don’t!
+Nope!
 We want to make this accessible to as many as possible and get people out on the Trail.
-If someone hikes the same 5 miles over and over to equal 100, that will count!
+If someone hikes the same 5 miles over and over to equal 100, that will count.
+(Skiing and snowshoeing also count!)

 Can my kids get a patch?

 Absolutely!
-There’s no age limit–either upper or lower!
-Every member in your family who hikes 100 miles on the North Country Trail in 2017 can receive a patch.
+There is no age limit.
+Each and every member in your family who hikes 100 miles on the North Country Trail in 2019 can receive a patch.

 Can my dog get a patch?